 Change Line 4-7 on Page 150 as follows

-Figure 160 shows an example of frequency stitching channel use for a sequence of sensing fragments, (designated SF), as selected when the Channel Sequence Order field value is 1, the Carrier Frequency Grid field value is 2, the Number of Transmissions field value is 5, and the Frequency Stitching Type field is 2.
+Figure 160 shows an example of frequency stitching channel use for a sequence of sensing segments, , as selected when the Channel Sequence Order field value is 1, the Carrier Frequency Grid field value is 2, the Number of Transmissions field value is 5, and the Frequency Stitching Type field is 2.
 There are two sensing packets, each with three sensing segments.

-In the figure, the interval between overlapping sensing fragmentsis greater than or equal to 1 ms. The first three fragments belong to a sensing packet and the last three SFs belong to another sensing packet.Change Figure 160 on Page 150 as follows
+In the figure, the interval between overlapping channel use from two sensing packets is greater than or equal to 1 ms.

+Change Figure 160 on Page 150 as follows

 Figure 160—Frequency stitching channel sequence example